antononcube/Raku-ML-Clustering/README-work.md

 %res<Clusters>>>.elems
 ```

-**Remark:** The first argument is data points list-of-numeric-lists.
+**Remark:** The first argument is data points that is a list-of-numeric-lists.
-The second argument is number of clusters to be found.
-(See the TODO section below.)
+The second argument is a number of clusters to be found.
+(It is in the TODO list to have the number clusters automatically determined -- currently they are not.)

 **Remark:** The function `find-clusters` can return results of different types controlled with the named argument "prop".
 Using `prop => 'All'` returns a hash with all properties of the cluster finding result.